-In the summer of 2017, thirteen imposing steel structures by Zurich artist James Licini will turn the vast park of Castello del Sole in Ascona into a lakeside sculpture park.
-The works are part of an exhibition running from 7 April to 20 October that showcases the more recent works of the 80-year-old sculptor.
+In the summer of 2018, imposing steel structures by Zurich artist James Licini will turn the vast park of Castello del Sole in Ascona into a lakeside sculpture park.
+The works are part of an exhibition running from 23 March until 21 October that showcases the more recent works of the 80-year-old sculptor.

 James Licini refers to himself as a "steelworker" and the term defines what his art entails: he takes industrially prefabricated components for steel construction and combines them into constructs that have their own sets of rules.
 Thanks to his experience as an ironworker, Licini is intimately familiar with steel as a material and creates his own pieces with great precision.